 Definition of ladyboy

-Ladyboy is the (not so literal) English translation for Kathoey, which is a Thai term that is very close to being the equivalent of a transgender woman, but it can also encapsulate effeminate gay men.
+Ladyboy is the (not so literal) English translation for Kathoey.
+It is a Thai term that is very close to being the equivalent of a transgender woman.
+It can also encapsulate effeminate gay men.

 Ladyboy in Thailand

 Thailand is known as the Land of Smiles, but it’s also known as the Land of the Ladyboys!
 Compared to other countries, like the Philippines or Malaysia, Thailand has a far larger population of ladyboys in the world.
 As a matter of fact, the word “ladyboy” is the English translation for the word “Kathoey”, a Thai term for transgender women and effeminate gay men.